 Asthma Friends are the BEST Friends

-For as long as I can remember I've had a lot of friends.
+For as long as I can remember, I've had a lot of friends.
 I was a part of many different social circles.
 But I was never really close to the majority of them.
-When my asthma was flaring up I would become withdrawn and not want to hang out with anyone because I didn't want to draw any unnecessary attention to myself and be labeled as the "sick kid."
+When my asthma was flaring up, I would become withdrawn and not want to hang out with anyone because I didn't want to draw any unnecessary attention to myself and be labeled as the "sick kid."

-We were all in the same boat and really understood exactly what we were going through.
-I attended this summer camp for the next 4 years until I was too old to continue.
-I maintained pen pal friendships with many fellow campers for many years after camp was over.
-It was at that camp that I made up my mind to become a Respiratory Therapist when I grew up.
+We were all in the same boat and understood exactly what we were going through.
+I attended this summer camp for the next four years until I was too old to continue.
+I maintained pen pal friendships with many fellow campers for many years after the camp was over.
+It was at that camp that I made up my mind to become a respiratory therapist when I grew up.

-My closest asthma friend (we hashtag each other #asthmabff) Lorene and I met during the summer of 2013.
-We were both on the medical staff (she is an amazing Asthma Educator and also a contributor to this site) at the same asthma summer camp I attended as a child.
+My asthma best friend (we hashtag each other #asthmabff) Lorene and I met during the summer of 2013.
+We were both on the medical staff (she is an amazing asthma educator and also a contributor to this community) at the same asthma summer camp I attended as a child.
 We instantly bonded over our severe asthma diagnoses.

 In 2014 at the same asthma summer camp for kids, I had a severe asthma attack that was brought on by my heart arrhythmia.
 Lorene was an absolute rockstar.
 While I do not remember most of that day, I do have a vivid memory of Lorene being there doing her best to keep me calm.
 She knew all about my asthma and was able to relay information to the doctors also on the camp medical staff.

 Making friends can be hard, especially if you are new to an area or on the more shy side.
 I would highly recommend looking into any local asthma or lung disease groups that your area might have to get commented with.
 Groups such as this one can also help connect people.
 An asthma friend doesn't have to be local to be a good friend and support to you (and vice versa).